Here’s an interesting question for B2B companies that use Net Promoter Score to get feedback from their clients:

 That responsibility belongs to your key contacts, and there’s no guarantee that their feedback is the same as your product’s users.

-One key point to keep in mind is that NPS data from your key contacts is more valuable from a retention perspective than NPS data from end users.
+One valid point to keep in mind is that NPS data from your key contacts is more valuable from a retention perspective than NPS data from end users.

 After all, it’s your key contacts that will decide whether or not to continue using your product, not the people that use it on a daily basis.